manuelJung/redux-ruleset/docs/basicConcepts/handle_concurrency.md

 ## Rule concurrency

-A rule concurrency happens, when two or more rules are attached to the same target and the same position. you can define the order of execution by setting a zIndex:
+A rule concurrency happens, when two or more rules are attached to the same target and the same position. you can define the order of execution by setting a weight:

 ```javascript
 import {addRule} from 'redux-ruleset'